FELIX75791/appointment-management-service/README.md

 ## Running a Cloud Based Instance
+We have deployed a cloud instance of our service on Google Cloud Platform.
+To access our service on cloud, go to https://coms4156-436119.ue.r.appspot.com

 ## Running test
 We provided unit tests under the directory src/test.
 You can also test by running <code>mvn clean test</code>